-- The male and female winners of the prior year's HURT 100 (assuming they have completed an application, submitted payment, and met the deadlines applicable to all runners). - Up to three entrants with no 100-mile race finishes. - · Up to three entrants with no prior HURT 100 starts.
+- The first three finishers of each gender of the prior year's HURT 100 (assuming they have completed an application, submitted payment, and met the deadlines applicable to all runners). - The male and female winners of the Peacock 100km. - Up to three entrants (regardless of gender) with no 100-mile race finishes. - Up to three entrants (regardless of gender) with no prior HURT 100 starts. - Up to three entrants (regardless of gender) selected at the discretion of the HURT 100 Race Directors.

 The remaining entrants will be chosen via a weighted lottery.
-Kukui nuts (i.e., points) will be awarded to each entrant based upon responses to questions posed on the electronic application form.
-Applicants with more kukui nuts have a greater chance of being selected for the event.
+Kukui nuts (i.e., points) will be awarded to each entrant based upon: